How to remove Kitchen Tap Spout

 If your Kitchen Tap has neither a grub screw or a locking nut holding the spout in place then the spout has been designed in such a way as to remain inside the body of the tap by the shape of the spout and the O Rings.
 This might prove more difficult to remove and you might damage the spout unless you pull it upwards evenly because if this is not done properly you might strain / damage the spout.
 Some of these Spouts are designed as a ‘Push and Screw’ Spout to remove the Spout.

-Some customers have reported that by turning the spout , while also pulling upwards, can assist for a more difficult (stuck) spout.
-One customer successfully removed their spout this way (by turning spout) when before that, the spout seemed to be stuck at the very last o ring.
 We always recommend consulting a plumber if you are unsure or are having difficulty removing spare parts lest you damage your tap, as this is only general advice applicable to a wide range of Taps.

 We also have a Blog How to change a Kitchen Tap O Ring Kit.

-Other common Kitchen Tap issues are covered here in our Kitchen Taps Trouble Shooting Guide.
+Here in our Kitchen Taps Trouble Shooting Guide.

 PLEASE NOTE: This blog doesn’t cover every style of Kitchen Tap.
 Some Top Lever Single Lever taps have the spout grub screw concealed behind the indicator in the front.
 Other Top Lever Single Lever Taps would involve removing many parts e.g. Head, Dome, Cartridge etc before you can gain access to the Spout.